Documentation menu

 ExpressionMeaning

-{waste_factor}Use the value of the waste_factor variable
+{waste_factor}Use the current value of waste_factor

 Arithmetic